SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Property and Equipment

 Property and equipment consists of computer equipment, and furniture and fixtures, and is recorded at cost, less accumulated depreciation.
 Property and equipment is depreciated on a straight-line basis over its estimated life of three to seven years.
 We assess the impairment of long-lived assets on an ongoing basis and whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 Our impairment review process is based upon an estimate of future undiscounted cash flows.
 Factors we consider that could trigger an impairment review include significant underperformance relative to expected historical or projected future operating results and significant negative industry or economic trends.
-Based on our analysis, there have been no impairment charges recorded during the three months ended December 31, 2018 and 2017.
+Based on our analysis, there have been no impairment charges recorded during the six months ended March 31, 2019 and 2018.

 The Company periodically reviews the carrying value of intangible assets to determine whether impairment may exist.
 Intangible assets are assessed annually, or when certain triggering events occur, for impairment using fair value measurement techniques.
 These events could include a significant change in the business climate, legal factors, a decline in operating performance, competition, sale or disposition of a significant portion of the business, or other factors.
 Specifically, an impairment test is used to identify potential impairment by comparing the fair value of a reporting unit with its carrying amount.
 The Company uses level 3 inputs and a discounted cash flow methodology, along to estimate the fair value of a reporting unit.
 A discounted cash flow analysis requires one to make various judgmental assumptions including assumptions about future cash flows, growth rates, and discount rates.
 The assumptions about future cash flows and growth rates are based on the Company’s budget and long-term plans.
 Discount rate assumptions are based on an assessment of the risk inherent in the respective reporting units.

-The Company had convertible notes outstanding at December 31, 2018 with a default payment provision (a default provision that required payment of 150% of the outstanding principal amount plus accrued interest).
+The Company had convertible notes outstanding at March 31, 2019 with default payment provisions (default provisions that required payment ranging from 150% to 200% of the outstanding principal amount plus accrued interest).
 The Company determined that the default provision is an embedded component that qualifies as a derivative which should be bifurcated from the convertible notes and separately accounted for in accordance with FASB ASC 815, “Derivatives and Hedging”.
-ASC 815–15–25–42 establishes criteria to determine whether puts are closely and clearly related to a debt host should the debt contain a substantial premium or default provision (one that is greater than 10% of the principal resulting from puts that require payoff for more than 110% of principal amount outstanding).
+ASC 815 –15–25–42 establishes criteria to determine whether puts are closely and clearly related to a debt host should the debt contain a substantial premium or default provision (one that is greater than 10% of the principal resulting from puts that require payoff for more than 110% of principal amount outstanding).
 The embedded derivative is recorded at fair value on the date of issuance and marked-to-market at each balance sheet date with the change in the fair value recorded as income or expense in the statement of operations.”

 The Company accounts for income taxes using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax reporting purposes and for operating loss and tax credit carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply in the years in which these temporary differences are expected to be recovered or settled.
 A valuation allowance is established to reduce net deferred tax assets to the amount expected to be realized.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in results of operations in the period that includes the enactment date.
 The Company recognizes the effect of income tax positions only if those positions are more likely than not of being sustained.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being recognized.
 Changes in recognition and measurement are reflected in the period in which the change in judgment occurs.
 Interest and penalties related to unrecognized tax benefits are included in income tax expense.

-Financial instruments consist principally of cash, accounts receivable, accounts payable and accrued liabilities, notes payable convertible notes payable, and derivative liability.
-Except for the derivative liaibilty (see table below), the recorded values of all financial instruments approximate their current fair values because of their nature and respective relatively short maturity dates or durations.
+Financial instruments consist principally of cash, accounts receivable, accounts payable and accrued liabilities, line of credit, notes payable, convertible notes payable, and derivative liability.
+Except for the derivative liability (see table below), the recorded values of all financial instruments approximate their current fair values because of their nature and respective relatively short maturity dates or durations.

-The Company measures and discloses the estimated fair value of financial assets and liabilities using the fair value hierarchy prescribed by US generally accepted accounting principles.
+The Company measures and discloses the estimated fair value of financial assets and liabilities using the fair value hierarchy prescribed by US GAAP.
 The fair value hierarchy has three levels, which are based on reliable available inputs of observable data.
 The hierarchy requires the use of observable market data when available.
 The three-level hierarchy is defined as follows:

 Fair value estimates are made at a specific point in time, based on relevant market information and information about the financial statement.
 These estimates are subjective in nature and involve uncertainties and matters of significant judgment and therefore cannot be determined with precision.
 Changes in assumptions could significantly affect the estimates.